 Jalen Hurts squatting 500 on his way to a bigger lift at 16 in 2015. / YouTube

 Long before Jalen Hurts was a Super Bowl quarterback and runner-up in NFL MVP voting, way back when he was just a sophomore and junior in high school, he was a competitive powerlifter.
-You may have seen the videos of him squatting 600 in college or deadlifting 620 a couple years ago, but, more impressively, Hurts was officially squatting and deadlifting nearly as much when just a Texas high schooler and only 16 years old.
+You may have seen the videos of him squatting 600 in college or deadlifting 620 a couple years ago, but, more impressively, Hurts was officially squatting and deadlifting nearly as much when just a Texas high school student and only 16 years old.
 In fact, he competed in 11 powerlifting meets when he was only 15 and 16 and when he weighed between 186 and 198 pounds.
+The Barbell looks back at the biggest lifts of NFL superstar Jalen Hurts.

 Jalen Hurts squat